You can download a brief, 2-page bio. Some short, paragraph-length biosketches are also available.

 - Named as a Fellow of the Ponemon Institute in 2014.

-in 2004.
+- Presented with the ACM SIGCAS Making a Difference Award in 2004.
 The citation on the award is

 For his outstanding contribution to both the technical and public policy aspects of protecting the global cyberspace infrastructure.

-- Presented with the U.S. Air Force medal for "Meritorious Civilian Service," in recognition of his work with the USAF Scientific Advisory Board. from 1999-2003.
+- Presented with the U.S. Air Force medal for "Meritorious Civilian Service," in recognition of his work with the USAF Scientific Advisory Board from 1999–2003.

 - Presented with the Hall of Heritage Award from the SUNY State University of New York Brockport Alumni Association.

-Meritorious Service Certificate in 1992
+- Presented with an IEEE Computer Society Meritorious Service Certificate in 1992

-…for participating in the 1991 Curriculum Task Force.
+… for participating in the 1991 Curriculum Task Force.

 - Received an Award of Distinguished Technical Communication (highest award) and Award of Merit from the Society for Technical Communications in 1996, for Practical Unix and Internet Security (2nd edition).